 - Spouse Students are evaluated using high school/college GPA and the number of college terms completed.

-e) Two references (at least one providing non-academic insight on applicant)
+e) Three references (at least one providing non-academic insight on applicant).

 Although not a part of the actual selection process, financial need is considered once all financial aid assistance for an applicant has been determined.
 To receive Dolphin Scholarship funds a student must have unmet financial need.
 A scholar is considered to be "fully funded" when all college/university charged expenses are satisfied by other sources.
 Examples may include but not limited to Post 9/11 GI Bill (Chapter 33) benefit funds, college/university merit and need-based scholarships, Service Academy and ROTC appointments.